 • To learn the fundamental concepts of networks and OSI layers.
 To analyze various routing algorithms and security algorithms in networks.

-- · To understand the fundamentals of network and transmission media. - To understand the error detection, correction codes and datalink layer protocols. - To understand the various routing algorithms and Internetworking. - To enhance the knowledge of sockets and congestion control techniques. - To enhance the knowledge in IDS and cryptographic techniques.
+- To understand the error detection, correction codes and datalink layer protocols. - To understand the various routing algorithms and Internetworking. - To enhance the knowledge of sockets and congestion control techniques. - To enhance the knowledge in IDS and cryptographic techniques.